Charles Read, CPA, USTCP, IRSAC

-Traditionally each company would estimate their workers’ comp premium with their carriers and would be required to deposit as much as 20% of the annual expected premium at the start of the insurance contract that normally lasts for 12 months.
+Traditionally each company would estimate their workers’ comp premium with their carriers and would be required to deposit as much as 20% of the annual expected premium at the start of the insurance contract which normally lasts for 12 months.
 The company would then be required to pay additional portions of the premium as the year went on.
-At the end of the year there would be an audit of the payroll and a calculation of the actual premium incurred.
+At the end of the year, there would be an audit of the payroll and a calculation of the actual premium incurred.
 Additional payment or a refund would be paid depending on the audit outcome.

 Pay as You Go

-Because of the advent of computerized payroll it is now possible to calculate the workers’ comp premium on a per payroll basis.
+Because of the advent of computerized payroll, it is now possible to calculate the workers’ comp premium on a per payroll basis.
 Each employee is assigned their class code, or codes, in the case of multiple work functions.
 The premium is input into the payroll system for each appropriate class code.
 The payroll system or payroll provided can calculate the premium the carrier has earned to the penny.
 That amount can be transmitted to the carrier who automatically debits it from the insured’s account.

 There are substantial advantages to everyone in a pay-as-you-go system.
 The carrier does not have to calculate possible premiums for deposits, and they don’t have to do an audit every year.
 They also don’t have to issue refunds for overpayments or chase down clients for additional premium amounts.